 Hi, it’s me Dawn again.
 If you are a returning visitor welcome back.
 If this is your first time visiting this blog, we are glad to have you!
 Regardless of new or old, all of you are appreciated.
-Please take a moment to look a round at all the great information available.
-We are always updating this space, so keep checking back too!
+Please take a moment to look around at all the great information available.
+Whether it’s a Lansing update or a product announcement we are always updating this blog, to keep you informed.

 On to today’s topic. 🙂

 We know there is a lot of information out there regarding electronic cigarettes in general.
 When a product is as new as electronic cigarettes there tends to be a lot going on regarding it.
 When there is a lot going on, there is a lot of confusion.
-A a whole A Clean Cigarette is a passionate group of people who just really want to get our product out to the world where it can be the useful tool it was deigned to be.
-As a whole we are not politicians though, and right now there is a lot of politics surrounding Electronic Cigarettes.
-With that in mind we decided to call in back up on the political front, and we are glad we did!
+As a whole A Clean Cigarette is a passionate group of people who just really want to get our product out to the world where it can be the useful tool it was designed to be.
+As a whole, we are not politicians though, and right now there is a lot of politics surrounding Electronic Cigarettes.
+With that in mind, we decided to call in back up on the political front, and we are glad we did!

-Enter Scott Everett, the amazing lobbyist who is helping us navigate the political waters.
-Scott has been helping to lead us through the political waters since 2014.
+Scott is the lobbyist who is helping us navigate the political waters.
+Scott has been helping to lead us through the Lansing since 2014.

 One of the main things Scott keeps telling us is that we need to help inform the population of all the activity taking place at the state level.